s3igo/dotfiles/README.md

 - **Simplicity**: The codebase is kept small to ensure effective management and maintainability, reducing maintenance costs.
 - **Portability**: The configuration is portable and can be used across different machines, with special attention given to ease of use in Docker containers.
-- **Minimalism**: Dependencies are kept to a minimum, using only carefully selected packages.
+- **Minimalism**: Only carefully selected packages are used to minimize dependencies.

 ## 🔧 Requirements